MIMIC-LOGICS/Mouse-Synthesizer/README.md

 # Description

 A deep dive into the abstruse ocean of human hand biometrics.
-The project sets to unravel the buried secrets concealed behind the reliquies of this profound sea.
+The project sets to unravel the buried secrets concealed behind the reliquies of the NeuroPhysiological Basis of the human mouse movements.

 <b>MIMIC aims to synthesize human-like mouse movements</b>, in their minute detail.
 Negligible was not a word we ever considered throughout our journey, we aspire to achieve perfection and consistency at any generation.